uidaholib/spec-docs/content/tips-tricks/scanners.md

 title: Scanners
 ---
 ---

+{% capture text %}
+**NOTE:** Before scanning archival materials, check the **Archive drive** to see whether something has already been scanned!
+If you don't have access to the drive, contact the Digital Archivist.
+{% endcapture %}

+{% include alert.html text=text color="warning" %}

 #### Flatbed Scanner
 Sometimes the scanner by the small white printer freezes or the computer says it can't connect to it.
 - Turn the scanner off.
 Wait 30 seconds.
 Turn it back on and wait a few minutes.
 Then try the program again.